myrual/pixinwallet/README.md

 # Pixin wallet: Bitcoin, altcoin Wallet written in PyQt

-A Bitcoin, altcoin wallet written in python and qt.
-Cryptocurrency management is based on [python cli wallet](https://github.com/myrual/bitcoin-cli-wallet-python) of [Mixin Network](https://mixin.one).
+A Bitcoin and altcoin wallet written in python and qt.
+The wallet use [Mixin Network](https://mixin.one) to hold many cryptocurrency and keep Mixin Network account key file on your PC intead of cloud.

+## Try to be "Batteries Included"
+### Having an instant cryptocurrency exchange
+[ExinCore](https://github.com/ExinOne/ExinCore) is a secure and instant cryptocurrency exchange build on Mixin Network.
+Just pay to ExinCore, Exin will send asset to your wallet in 2 seconds.
+### Having an decentralized exchange to list ANY asset
+[OceanOne](http://github.com/mixinnetwork/oceanone) is a decentralized exchange build on Mixin Network.
+Pay to OceanOne to sell your asset, OceanOne will send asset to your wallet after matched your order.

 ## Clone repo to computer
 ```bash